Home » Applied Behavior Analysis (ABA) » Benefits of ABA Therapy Training for Parents

 ABA Therapy for Autism

-Where and How to Learn ABA Therapy
+Where and how to get ABA training for parents

 Several opportunities exist for parents who wish to become certified in ABA procedures.
 This training is most often provided online.
 The length of time needed to complete the curriculum can vary depending on the course you take, ranging from a few days to a year.

 The cost can also differ between training methods.
 Some lessons are provided for free, but you’ll generally have to spend a bit more for a comprehensive education.
-The following selected list of ABA educational opportunities offers a more detailed glimpse into what you can expect:

 • Sit In Chair: In which the parent sits opposite their child and asks them to sit facing toward them.
 This is to help them learn to sit calmly without fidgeting, at first in short bursts, then for longer periods.

 • Look At Me: In which the parent attempts to hold their child’s gaze for several seconds.
-This teaches their child the value of eye contact—an important social skill to master.
+This teaches their child the value of eye contact — an important social skill to master.

 • Identify the Emotion: In which the parent prints out several sheets of emojis or similar images that display a range of emotions.
-They are then placed face down and their child has to guess what emotion each face represents.
+They are then placed face down, and their child has to guess what emotion each face represents.
 This helps children recognize emotions in others as they learn to better regulate their own.

-While these activities can be utilized to help children develop their social aptitude, it’s important to remember that a cornerstone of Applied Behavior Analysis is positive reinforcement.
-These exercises should be fun and stimulating for the child to perform because it’s that much harder for a skill to stick if he/she dislikes the activity with which it’s associated.
-In addition, whenever he/she successfully performs the desired behavior, it should be reinforced with praise or treats.
+These exercises should be fun and stimulating for the child to perform because it’s that much harder for a skill to stick if they dislike the activity with which it’s associated.
+In addition, whenever they successfully perform the desired behavior, it should be reinforced with praise or treats.

 Implementing ABA at home can be difficult for parents at first.
 Neither they nor their child are used to the process yet.
 But there are several expert-backed tips that can get you started on the right foot.